abpframework/abp/docs/en/Modules/Docs.md

 > Docs module follows the [module architecture best practices](../Best-Practices/Module-Architecture.md) guide.

 ## Installation

 ### 1- Download

 If you do not have an existing ABP project, this step shows you how to create a new project from [abp.io](https://abp.io) to add the Docs Module.
 If you already have an ABP project, you can skip this step.

+It is recommended to use ABP CLI to create new projects.
+Use the following command:

+`abp new Acme.MyProject`

-Navigate to https://abp.io/Templates.
-Enter your project name as `Acme.MyProject`, select `ASP.NET Core Mvc Application` and select `Entity Framework Core` for the database provider.
+You can also navigate to https://abp.io/get-started.
+Enter your project name as `Acme.MyProject`, other use default options.

 Note that this document covers `Entity Framework Core` provider but you can also select `MongoDB` as your database provider.

 ![Create new project](../images/docs-module_download-new-abp-project.png)

 ### 2- Running The Empty Application

 After you download the project, extract the ZIP file and open `Acme.MyProject.sln`.
-You will see that the solution consists of `Application`, `Domain `, `EntityFrameworkCore` and `Web` projects.
+You will see that the solution consists of `Application`, `Application.Contrawcts`, `DbMigrator`, `Domain`, `Domain.Shared`, `EntityFrameworkCore`, `EntityFrameworkCore.DbMigations`, `HttpApi`, `HttpApi.Client` and `Web` projects.
 Right click on `Acme.MyProject.Web` project and **Set as StartUp Project**.

 ![Create a new project](../images/docs-module_solution-explorer.png)